danieljharvey/redux-atomic/README.md

 ```

+This data can be picked up by other reducers or used for auditing in Redux Dev Tools.

 ### Anything else?

 Building your reducers in this way means you can have multiple instances of them that don't interact with one another.
 So long as each one uses the `wrap()` function returned by the right `createAtomic()` call you can have 100 different reducers all happily ignoring one another without any hard work.